Create AI videos with 230+ avatars in 140+ languages.

 Gomo

 Gomo is a cloud-based eLearning authoring tool ideal for creating responsive, mobile-friendly courses quickly.
 Its drag-and-drop interface and pre-built templates make it easy to use, while its cloud-based collaboration features streamline teamwork.
-Gomo is perfect for rapid course development, but it offers limited customization and interactivity compared to more advanced tools like Storyline or Captivate.
+Gomo is perfect for rapid eLearning course development, but it offers limited customization and interactivity compared to more advanced tools like Storyline or Captivate.
 It’s best suited for organizations prioritizing speed and scalability over complex design.

 Moodle